help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.bundlerOptions.resolve.directories** - An array of directories where modules will be recursively looked up.<br/>
   Defaults to `["node_modules"]`.

+* **karmaTypescriptConfig.bundlerOptions.sourceMap** - A boolean indicating whether source maps should be generated for imported modules in the bundle, useful for debugging in a browser.
+  For more debugging options, please see `karmaTypescriptConfig.coverageOptions.instrumentation`.</br>
+  Defaults to `false`.

 * **karmaTypescriptConfig.bundlerOptions.transforms** - An array of functions altering or replacing compiled Typescript code/Javascript
   code loaded from `node_modules` before bundling it.
   For more detailed documentation on transforms, please refer to the [Transforms API section](#transforms-api) in this document.<br/>